 More than 18 million Americans suffer from sleep apnea today.
 If you’re struggling with sleep apnea symptoms like snoring, daytime drowsiness, and depression, Robert Hernandez, MD, and the Primary Medicine of Sherman team are ready to help.
-Use online scheduling or call the Sherman or Plano, Texas, office to book your sleep apnea appointment today.
+Use online scheduling or call the Sherman, Texas, office to book your sleep apnea appointment today.

 Sleep apnea is a group of conditions that causes you to stop breathing while sleeping.
 The three types of sleep apnea are:

 By far the most common variety of sleep apnea, obstructive sleep apnea happens when the muscles at the back of your throat relax too much while you're asleep.
 This allows your tongue and the other soft tissues at the back of your mouth to partially block your airway.